-Friday - Finish movie and begin outline for essay.
+Friday - Finish up movie and prepare for final essay of unit.

-Monday - Finding rites of passage within famous song lyrics.
+Monday - Share out rites of passage articles.
+Finish up finding rites of passage within famous song lyrics.
 Partner analysis activity.
-DO NOW on an essential question from our next rite of passage story: "Shaving."
 Begin reading "Shaving."

 HOMEWORK - Finish reading and annotating "Shaving."

 Tuesday - Close reading questions on "Shaving."
 Students will move around the room to different stations and answer questions based on their reading.
 Review questions as a whole class.
 "What motivates you?" one-page paper.